April The Giraffe Baby Watch: New Photos Reveal Calf May Be Born Within Two Days

 — Live Eagle Cam (@eaglecamlive) March 29, 2017

 Now that giraffe baby watch has officially begun and April has made many changes on her journey to active labor, people are excited.
 Many are sleeping less and excited to witness the miracle of life.
-At this point, all indications for the start of active labor, delivery and the birth of a new giraffe baby are being made based upon teat changes and the presence of milk.
+At this point, all indications for the start of active labor, delivery, and the birth of a new giraffe baby are being made based upon teat changes and the presence of milk.
 The Animal Adventure Park announced they will share new photos of April’s teats every day as they document the process.
 Since the first photos of April’s teats were shared through Facebook, there has been incredible growth and progress made.
 The Australasian Zookeeping handbook on giraffe reproduction Giraffe Husbandry Manual specifically states on page 48 that a giraffe’s teats will enlarge 19 days before the birth of a giraffe baby and milk is produced two days before the calf is born.
 With the rapid growth in April’s teats and the presence of liquid and filling up, it is likely that April’s going to give birth within two days, and if not two days, within the week.
 It is highly unlikely that her teats are filling up yet she is not ready to give birth.
-However; this is April’s fourth calf and her body knows what it is doing.
+However, this is April’s fourth calf and her body knows what it is doing.
 If there is anything we can count on April for it is following her own time schedule and not those others have set for her.

 Here are the new photos the Animal Adventure Park shared on their Facebook page along with older pictures showing April’s teats.
 We are expecting newer photos in the March 29 morning update and will add those to the article for comparison once they are publicly released.
 By the looks of things, those following the live cam are on official giraffe baby watch and many are expecting her calf to be born by this weekend.